twestpha/FirstPersonEngine/README.md

 Setup should be minimal.
 Clone this repo and place it in a folder of your choosing.
 You will need Unity 2020.1.5f1 or newer.
 Then, add the project in Unity Hub, and import the project.

-# Code Overview
-The code is structured in the \Assets\Scripts folder.
-There are two major groups of code structure; "Components" and "Behaviors".
-These are contained in their respective folders.

-Components represent a systemic, predictable API for interacting with the framework.
-These are meant to be added to Unity GameObjects, and to have functions called on them to perform behavior.
-A gameobject might have many different components on it.
-For example, a Gun Component might have a Shoot() function, and when called, will shoot a bullet into the world.
-These components also have data on them.

-Behaviors are less restrictive, and represent the open ended nature of video game scripting.
-They are meant to be a bridge between the more rigid, systemic components, and the variety of actions that occur in games.
-For example, an Enemy Behavior might be responsible for playing animations, making sounds, and firing a gun (All of which are components, and therefore systemic).
-Behaviors often make a variety of calls to components to accomplish their tasks.
-Usually, only one of these is added to a given GameObject, and the naming of these behaviors is relevant to the specific behavior it implements.
-For example, a Sniper Enemy might have a SniperEnemyBehavior, and it's only used for them.

-A good rule of thumb: Components can talk to other components, but components should have no knowledge of behaviors.

 # Current Feature List
 Shooting Components, used for shooting a bullet and dealing damage to damageables
 * Bullet